 These services are about giving people the opportunity to learn from their past, recognise what skills they have and to grow as individuals.

-Cyrenians Women's Mentoring Service has been developed in partnership with Falkirk Criminal Justice Services to offer opportunities for women with a history of offending to undergo a period of training and support to become peer mentors.
-This enables them to use their own lived experience to effectively support other women who are at an earlier point in their own engagement with criminal justice.
+Cyrenians Mentoring Service has been developed in partnership with Falkirk Criminal Justice Services to offer opportunities for men and women with a history of offending to undergo a period of training and support to become peer mentors.
+This enables them to use their own lived experience to effectively support others who are at an earlier point in their own engagement with criminal justice.

 Peer Mentors undergo an intensive 10 week training programme before being matched with people who are new in criminal justice services.
 They then act as peer mentors, offering a degree of emotional support and positive role modelling and guide them through the opportunities which may assist their rehabilitation and progress.